 Any document sent to a judge by facsimile transmission shall not exceed fifteen pages, unless the judge has granted permission for a longer transmission.
-Before sending a facsimile transmission in excess of fifteen pages, a party must contact the court for permission.
-Adopted October 29, 2003, effective January 4, 2004.
+Before sending a facsimile transmission in excess of fifteen pages, an attorney or party sending such facsimile transmission must contact the court for permission.